anyarcherty/Titanic-Kaggle/README.md

 #### 1.4 Stacking / Ensemble methods

-   * Use Xgboost, Lgboost, Random Forest and SVM to build ensemble model.
+   * Use Xgboost, Lgboost, Random Forest, Logistic Regression and SVM to build ensemble model.

    * Predict the testset result

 #### 1.5 Output Result

-   * The predict accuracy is 0.78974, top 15% in the leadboard
+   * The predict accuracy is 0.78974, top 10% in the leadboard